-Matthias Tillmann joined trivago in 2016 and has held a variety of leadership responsibilities in the finance department.
-He most recently coled the team as Senior Vice President, Head of Corporate Finance and prior to that was Head of Strategy and Investor Relations.
+Matthias Tillmann currently serves as chief financial officer of the company and was initially appointed as managing director in 2020.
+Mr. Tillmann joined trivago in 2016 and has held a variety of leadership responsibilities in the finance department.
+He most recently co-led the team as Senior Vice President, Head of Corporate Finance and prior to that was Head of Strategy and Investor Relations.
 Prior to joining trivago, he was a senior investment banker at Deutsche Bank AG.
 Mr. Tillmann holds a diploma in mathematics and economics from the University of Münster (WWU).

-Changes to our management board in 2019; appointment of chief financial officer
+Changes to our management board in 2020